nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 - `scipy` for statistical analysis
 - `json` for storing intermediate files
 - `google_drive_downloader` to access files stored in google drive

+## Runtime
+This notebook takes ~170s to run to completion on Fornax using the 'Astrophysics Default Image' and the 'Large' server with 16GB RAM/ 4CPU.

 ## Authors
 Jessica Krick, Shooby Hemmati, Troy Raen, Brigitta Sipocz, Andreas Faisst, Vandana Desai, Dave Shoop